Quattro-Bajeena/PersonalWebsite/readme.md

 ### Getting the data

+Python scripts that get (extract) my Activities from websites API's/RSS feeds and put them all in a database, from which those are used by a website feed.
+The entires in database formated like RSS, so it can be converted to that for all my activities.

+                                                -> RSS feed for my website
+        web API 1 -> script  -> ↓              ↑
+        web API 2 - > script -> Database - - - - > Feed displayed on my site
+        RSS feed 1 -> script -> ↑

 Using RSS feeds (don't know if doable or free).
 Or accesing those webistes APIs by Python and getting the data I want, a nice challange.
 Definetly doable with Twitter and Youtube.